rikit03/NOC-Infrastructure-Monitoring-Incident-Response-Lab/README.md

 ---

-## 📡 Zabbix SNMP Monitoring
+# 📡 Zabbix SNMP Monitoring

-A dedicated Zabbix host was created for SNMP monitoring:
+A dedicated Zabbix host was created for SNMP-based monitoring:

 ```text
 Host: Ubuntu-Noc-SNMP